clearlinux/swupd-client/docs/swupd.1.rst

     Checks whether an update is available and prints out the information if so.
 Does not download update content.

+``diagnose``

+    Perform system software installation verification.
+The program will obtain all the manifests needed from version url and content url to establish whether the system software is correctly installed and not overwritten, modified, missing or otherwise incorrect (permissions, etc.).

+    After obtaining the proper resources, all files that are under control of the software update program are verified according to the manifest data

+    - `-m, --manifest`

+        Diagnose against manifest version M.

+    - `-Y, --picky`

+        List files which should not exist.
+Only files listed in the manifests should exist.

+    - `-X, --picky-tree=[PATH]`

+        Selects the sub-tree where --picky looks for extra files.
+To be specified as absolute path.
+The default is `/usr`.

+    - `-w, --picky-whitelist=[RE]`

+        Any path matching the POSIX extended regular expression is ignored by --picky.
+The given expression is always wrapped in ``^(`` and ``)$`` and thus has to match the entire path.
+        Matched directories get skipped completely.

+        The default is to ignore ``/usr/lib/kernel``,
+        ``/usr/lib/modules``, ``/usr/src`` and ``/usr/local``.

+        Examples:

+        - ``/var|/etc/machine-id``

+            Ignores ``/var`` or ``/etc/machine-id``, regardless of
+            whether they are directories or something else.
+In the usual case that ``/var`` is a directory, also everything inside it is ignored because the directory gets skipped while scanning the directory tree.

+        - empty string or ``^$``

+            Matches nothing, because paths are never empty.

+    - `-q, --quick`

+        Omit checking hash values.
+Instead only looks for missing files and directories and/or symlinks.

+    - `-x, --force`

+        Attempt to proceed even if non-critical errors found.

+    - `-B, --bundles=[BUNDLES]`

+        Only verify the (comma separated) list of bundles are installed correctly.

+        Examples:

+        - ``--bundles os-core,vi``

+            Only runs the verify operation on the os-core and vi bundles.

 ``hashdump {path}``